JorgeM-M/Web_Game_2/README.md

 js folder contains event listeners and classes

-when player reaches the end a popup box should appear with the message "You Win!" (created a bug that stuck player direction to the right)
+when player reaches the end a popup box should appear with the message "You Win!" (created a bug that stuck player direction to the right to stop press "d")

+local storage has not been implemented